Starling Problems

 Health and Safety Risks

-Disease: Histoplasmosis, a fungal respiratory disease, can be caused by bacteria, fungal agents and parasites in the bird’s feces.
-In extreme cases, this disease can cause blindness and even death.
+Disease: Histoplasmosis, a fungal respiratory disease, can be caused by bacteria, fungal agents and parasites found in the bird droppings.

 Morphology and Lifestyle